-James M. Zemlyak is Co-President of Stifel Financial Corp. and head of Global Wealth Management.
-He joined the firm as Chief Financial Officer in 1999 and was named Co-President in 2014.
-Mr. Zemlyak served as Chief Financial Officer from February 1999 through August 2018.
+James M. Zemlyak was named Co-President in June 2014.
+Mr. Zemlyak served as Chief Financial Officer of Stifel Financial Corp. from February 1999 through August 2018 and was Treasurer of Stifel Financial Corp. from February 1999 to January 2012.
 Mr. Zemlyak has been Chief Operating Officer of Stifel, Nicolaus & Company, Incorporated since August 2002 and Executive Vice President since December 2005.
 In addition, he served as Chief Financial Officer of Stifel, Nicolaus & Company, Incorporated from February 1999 to October 2006.
-Mr. Zemlyak served as a Director of Stifel Bank & Trust from April 2007 through December 2021 and Director of Stifel Bank from August 2018 through December 2021.

-- ✓ Record net revenue and net interest income - Record recruiting pipeline; we recruited 152 new financial advisors in a challenging environment - ✓ Successful acquisitions and improvements to technology - ✓ Continued to build Stifel Bank - Expanded client deposits through Smart Rate and Corporate Deposits - ✓ Leveraged the Stifel franchise for loan growth
+- ✓ Record net revenues - Record recruiting pipeline; we recruited 171 new financial advisors in a challenging environment - Successful acquisitions and improvements to technology - ✓ Continued to build Stifel Bank - Expanded client deposits through Smart Rate and Corporate Deposits - ✓ Leveraged the Stifel franchise for loan growth